aaronk2002/6.8610FinalProject/README.md

 ## Probe Training and Evaluation

 To train and evaluate the probes, choose first the transformer model that you want to probe, and create the dataset using the previous step.
 Name the dataset {number of decoder layers in model}-layers-probe.pth and put it in the dataset folder.
-Then, run the following to train and evaluate probes
+Then, run the following to train and evaluate probes in the probing folder

 ```bash
 $ python probing/train_probes.py --layers {number of models in the transformer} --task {type of task: control, key, or composer} --lr {learning rate} --epochs {number of epochs}